OCFL/extensions/README.md

 ### Optional Initial Extension

+A _root extension directory_ MAY optionally contain an _initial_ extension that, if it exists, SHOULD be applied before all other extensions in the directory.
+An _initial extension_ is identified by the extension directory name "initial".

-An optional initial extension allows some of the [undefined behaviors](#undefined-behavior) to be addressed as well as allows an OCFL client to answer questions such as:
+An _initial extension_ could be used to address some of the [undefined behaviors](#undefined-behavior), define how extensions are applied, and answer questions such as:

    - Is an extension deactivated, only applying to earlier versions of the object?
    - Should extensions be applied in a specific order?
    - Does one extension depend on another?

-There is no formal definition of how a client should initialize extensions.
-Instead, initialization behavior may be definied using OCFL extensions.

-The only difference between an initial extension and any other extension is that its *extension directory* MAY be named `initial`.
-If an OCFL client encounters an *extension directory* named `initial`, the client SHOULD apply that extension first.

 ## Specifying Community Extensions